 \end{definition}

 \begin{remark} There is another definition of the transition temperature, which originates from the BCS gap equation \eqref{eq:gapequation}.
-See \cite[Definition 2.4]{watanabe3}. \end{remark}
+See \cite[Definition 2.5]{watanabe3}. \end{remark}

-The BCS model makes the assumption that there is a unique solution $\Delta_1: T \mapsto \Delta_1(T)$ to the simplified gap equation \eqref{eq:smplgapequation} and that it is of class $C^2$ with respect to the temperature $T$ (see e.g. \cite{bcs} and \cite[(11.45), p.392]{ziman}).
-The author \cite{watanabe2} has given a mathematical proof of this assumption on the basis of the implicit function theorem.
+The BCS model makes the assumption that there is a unique solution $\Delta_1: T \mapsto \Delta_1(T)$ to the simple gap equation \eqref{eq:smplgapequation} and that it is of class $C^2$ with respect to the temperature $T$ (see e.g. \cite{bcs} and \cite[(11.45), p.392]{ziman}).
+The author \cite{watanabe2} gave a mathematical proof of this assumption on the basis of the implicit function theorem.
 Set